 - Spend time on Botafogo Beach

 - Visit Parque Lage in the neighboring Lagoa, to see the amazing pool surrounded by a mansion and the views of Christ the Redeemer Statue

 6. Barra da Tijuca – where to stay in Rio for relaxation

 Barra da Tijuca is located in the southwestern part of Rio de Janeiro and half an hour drive from Centro.
-It is a very safe and chilled neighborhood with beautiful beaches.
+It is the safest area to stay in Rio de Janeiro with beautiful beaches.
 I also recommend Barra da Tijuca for families because of its safe atmosphere with less crowded beaches.

 Famous beaches in Rio de Janeiro like Ipanema Beach and Copacabana Beach always tend to be very crowded.
 So if you want a more relaxed vibe, Barra da Tijuca Beach is the perfect place to stay in Rio de Janeiro to enjoy charming beaches without the crowds.
 Here you will also find a great selection of fine dining restaurants and shops to really complete your chilled holiday.